 Councillors, mayoralty and town twinning

-St Albans City and District Council has 58 Councillors, also known as ‘Members’ from 20 wards within the District.
+St Albans City and District Council has 56 Councillors, also known as ‘Members’.

-Following the elections on 2 May 2019, the political structure of the Council is as follows:
+Following the local elections held on 5 May 2022, the current political structure of the Council is as follows:

 - Green – 1 Councillor